Securing the Unseen: A Deep Dive into Attestation Frameworks for Non-Human Identities

 - Secure Foundation: TPMs act as a secure vault, protecting cryptographic keys used for attestation.
 This hardware-level security makes it difficult for attackers to compromise the attestation process.

 - Measuring Boot Processes: TPMs measure each component loaded during the boot process.
 This ensures that the system hasn't been tampered with before the operating system even starts.
+These measurements are cryptographic hashes that are stored securely.

 - Protecting Cryptographic Keys: TPMs protect sensitive cryptographic keys, preventing unauthorized access.
 This is crucial for securing communications and data encryption.